-The Gold/Silver portfolios and the International portfolios are intended to be relatively uncorrelated or independent of the primary U.S. market - not that they always perform that way as one can best see in the chart.
-Fortunately for 2021 the defensive allocation to both was only 7%.
+The Gold/Silver portfolio and the International portfolio are intended to be relatively uncorrelated or independent of the primary U.S. market - not that they always perform that way as one can best see in the chart.
+The other Uncorrelated portfolios are either small or new.